docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 When a privilege is selected from the list of privileges, the contextual panel updates to reflect the selection:

-- Standalone Privileges: If a privilege does not include another privilege (e.g., manageTags) and is not included by another privilege, it is displayed alone in the contextual panel.
+- **Standalone Privileges**: If a [privilege does not include another privilege](./includingPrivileges) (e.g., manageTags) and is not included by another privilege, it is displayed alone in the contextual panel.
 	<img src={require('./img/PrivilegesContextualPanel.png').default} style={{borderRadius: '6px', width: '50%'}} />

-- Inherited Privileges: If a privilege includes another privilege (e.g., manageAuthors, which includes manageArticles) or is included by another privilege, the contextual panel will display a link between privileges.
+- **Include Privileges**: If a [privilege includes another privilege](./includingPrivileges) (e.g., manageAuthors, which includes manageArticles) or is included by another privilege, the contextual panel will display a link between privileges.
 	<img src={require('./img/PrivilegesContextualPanel2.png').default} style={{borderRadius: '6px', width: '50%'}} />